"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Related Work

 \section{Related Work}

-This work is related to a broad spectrum of topics, including prior definitions of ad hominems and how ad hominems can facilitate biases.
-More generally, analyzing ad hominems in dialogue systems is related to offensive language detection and other harms in dialogue systems.
-Lastly, we place our proposed constrained decoding technique in the context of other constrained decoding work.
+This work is related to a broad spectrum of topics, including prior definitions of ad hominems and how ad hominems facilitate biases.
+Also, analyzing ad hominems in dialogue systems is related to examining offensive language and other harms.
+Lastly, we discuss existing constrained decoding methods.

-\paragraph{Ad Hominems} In the argumentation literature, there are several types of theoretical ad hominems, including abusive ad hominems (attack on the opponent’s character), tu quoque ad hominems (“he did it first”), circumstantial ad hominems (accusation of hypocrisy), and guilt by association (associating the opponent with somebody with low credibility) \citep{walton1998ad,woods2007lightening}.
-The previous are textbook examples of ad hominems, and there has been criticism that these examples are not realistic in a conversational setting \citep{wijze2003complexity}. \citet{audi1997place} breaks down factors of an individual’s credibility into a sincerity and a competence dimension. \citet{habernal2018before} proposed ad hominems based on their analysis of ad hominem types in Reddit’s ChangeMyView discussion threads (e.g., vulgar insults, accusation of stupidity, lack of argumentation skills, etc). \citet{delobelle2019computational} specifically look at name-calling and abusive types of ad hominems.
-We build upon these prior works to define and empirically verify the categorization of ad hominems in a conversational setting.
+\paragraph{Ad Hominems} In the argumentation literature, theoretical ad hominems include the abusive (attack on the opponent’s character), tu quoque (``he did it first''), circumstantial (accusation of hypocrisy), and guilt by association (associating the opponent with someone with low credibility) \citep{walton1998ad,woods2007lightening}. \citet{wijze2003complexity} criticizes that these textbook examples are not realistic in conversation.
+For more empirical categories, \citet{habernal2018before} propose ad hominem types based on analysis of Reddit's ChangeMyView discussion threads, and \citet{delobelle2019computational} analyze the name-calling and abusive categories.
+Moreover, \citet{wulczyn2017ex} use classifiers for a large-scale analysis of personal attacks in Wikipedia comments.
+We build upon prior works to define and analyze ad hominems in a conversational setting.

-\paragraph{Ad Hominems Facilitate Biases} Additionally, \citet{yap2013ad} discusses the harmful effects of implicit biases in forming and evaluating ad hominems.
-They emphasize that ad hominem attacks can be harmful to a person’s credibility and expertise, even if the attack is recognized as fallacious and irrelevant in advancing the argument.
-In particular, because societal norms allow biases and stereotypes to detract from a person’s credibility or expertise, the use of ad hominem attacks can further propagate unequal rhetorical credibility for marginalized groups. \citet{govier1993logic} lists those that generally have high rhetorical credibility as those who are “white and male, who dress well, look professional, appear middle class or upper middle class, speak without an accent in a deep or low-toned voice, and seem unemotional, rational and articulate”.
+Additionally, \citet{yap2013ad} discusses the harmful effects of implicit biases in forming and evaluating ad hominems.
+They emphasize that ad hominem attacks can be harmful to a person’s credibility and expertise even if the attack is recognized as fallacious and irrelevant to the argument.
+In particular, because societal norms allow biases and stereotypes to detract from a person’s credibility or expertise, the use of ad hominems can further diminish the rhetorical credibility \citep{govier1993logic} of marginalized groups.